 Internet Safety for Children

 Parents give children phones at a younger age than ever before.
-Along with the ability to stay in touch with their parents, kids love to play games and interact with each other through social media, including games and chat programs.
-Experts debate the use of cell phones by children, claiming that it places them at greater risk for harm due to predators and cyberbullying.
+Along with the ability to stay in touch with their parents, kids love to play video games and interact with each other through social networking sites, through sharing photos and in chat rooms.
+Experts debate the use of cell phones by young children, claiming that it places them at greater risk for harm due to predators and cyberbullying.
 Parents often seek solutions to give their children the best opportunities while protecting them.
 Currently, parents are the number one users of tracking and other apps that provide parental controls.

 Do You Need an App?

 Consumer Advocate shows how parental control apps can help parents to regulate their children’s phone use.
-Apps can track the location of your child, and also view online activity.
+Apps can track the location of your child, and view online activity.
 Many phones feature built-in parental controls and systems.
-Phone apps take it one step further, adding blocks and the ability to trace unknown callers on your iPhone or Android or perform a reverse phone number search to identify who is calling your child’s phone.
+Phone apps take it one step further, adding blocks, safe search options, and the ability to trace unknown callers on your iPhone or Android or perform a reverse phone number search to identify who is calling your child’s phone.

 Parents may search their children’s phones for inappropriate messages, photos and profiles to no avail.
 Kids are typically smarter than their parents when it comes to tech and can easily hide those messages.
 Photos and files can be hidden in the cloud using various platforms such as Google Drive or iCloud.
 Anyone can own an account.
 The files can be opened on any device with an Internet connection.
 Apps use algorithms to dig out the information and are more effective.

-Parents can block adult or harmful content on their children’s phones.
-Monitored activity can include cyberbullying, signs of depression, threats of violence, suicidal behavior, and messages from online predators.
+Parents can practice cyber safety by blocking adult or harmful content on their children’s phones.
+Monitored activity can include cyberbullying, signs of depression or low-self-esteem, self-harm, threats of violence, suicidal behavior, and messages from online predators.
 The apps use specific algorithms to scan and track social media networks, email, video sites, text messages, and more.